idelsink/qtcreator_sub_dir_example/README.md

 `ProjectX` <-- `driverX` <-- `driverY`
 When something changes in `driverX`, and you build `projectX`, `driverX` will be rebuild because it was changed.
 However if we change something in `driverY` and we build `ProjectX`, `driverX` with a dependency on `driverY` will not be rebuild. `driverY` will be rebuild, but those changes wont affect `driverX`.
 To **solve** this, the user could do a clean and build or just remove the build files and build it again.
 I'm working on a solution for this.
 Untill then, clean and rebuild. :D

+# License
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.
+See the LICENSE.txt file for more information.